Celytic/Wine-Game-Compatibilities/Game-list.md

 - Ring of Elysium
 - SoulWorker
 - TERA
+- Genshin Impact (this may change in the future)
 These games may be removed from the list in the future depending on if I either made a mistake on adding them, or if there's some new discoveries.

 # Games I installed that I need to test: